This post contains affiliate links. As an Amazon Associate I earn from qualifying purchases.

 Why should you keep a 4 year old in a harness?
 The seatbelt is only effective if your kid uses it correctly 100% of the time.
 That means no reaching down for a dropped toy or water bottle and no slumping over when she gets drowsy from jet lag.
 If you’re traveling with a child between the ages of 3 and 5, check out this awesome portable car booster seat alternative.

-I generally recommend the Bubblebum for kids ages 5 and up – even better if they’re already 6.
-As of this writing my younger one is 5.5 and I still don’t feel like she’s ready for the Bubblebum (or any other backless booster).
+I generally recommend the Bubblebum car booster seat for kids ages 5 and up – even better if they’re already 6.
 By 6 years old their bodies are better equipped to handle an accident and their minds are (hopefully) mature enough to understand the importance of staying in the right position.
 That maturity is one of the most important booster seat requirements and shouldn’t be taken lightly.
+My younger kiddo wasn’t ready for a backless booster seat until 7 because she was like a wet noodle when she fell asleep in the car!

 -Kids 5/6 and up: keep reading for our Bubblebum booster seat review, or check out the best travel car seat for a 5 year old for more options